realtimephylogenomics/lab-strain-resequencing-pipeline/README.md

 This is a pipeline that will:
 - Take raw fast5 data from Oxford Nanopore Kit12 chemistry
 - Basecall using guppy on the sup configuration
+- Label the outputs of all processes using the strain names provided in a .txt file
 - Analyse the taxonimic profile of the sample using Kraken2
 - Assemble genomes using Flye
 - Export the best/most complete contig to a single file